 "Where are we if we don't have diversity of thought?" she asked.
 "How are we supposed to have intelligent conversations with each other?
 How are we supposed to learn from each other?
 How are we supposed to get a different perspective on life?" ~ Zuri Davis

 (2) Politically correct speech: Remove offensive speech; reducing vocabulatory to range that is "safe for all".
-AN opposite approach: NVC, which aims to remove coercive speech, placing responsibility on the listener for how they choose to deal with what they hear.
+Luckily, SOME opposite approaches that encourage acceptance of diversity: Practical Empathy (PE) and Nonviolent Communication (NVC), which aim to remove coercive speech, placing responsibility on the listener for how they choose to deal with what they hear.

 (5) Radical feminism: Labeling the recognition of gender differences as "victimizing".
 And, often, the opposite, refusing to award the female "extra credit" for her "handicaps incurred by the patriarchy," will incur the wrath of a radical feminist.

 (6) Racism: Forcing "social and business focus on skin color", entitlements, forced association, and integration.
 The best of us are "people of color".

 (7) Education: Centralized.
 One size fits all.
 Common Core.
 PC speech as a rule spreading like a cancer through Universities.

 I think it serves us better to consider the broad definition of "discriminate".
 We discriminate every time we choose what to wear, what to eat, what job we pick, and yes, whom we choose to associate with; friends lovers, clients, workers, etc. It is unfair to arbitrarily say, "But business relationships are different."
 Or "You can have these reasons for saying no but not these other reasons."

 And I'm talking about what is fair, sustainable, non-coercive, and scale-able, not what is legal.
 Laws can and should change to fit those criteria.